sabintiwari/ClocksMulticastCommit/README.md

 ```bash
 part_two.sh 224.0.0.1 3000 5 N
 ```
 If `ordering_flag` is set to `Y`, then the script will run a sequencer and `group_size - 1` number client processes.
 If `ordering_flag` is set to `N`, then the script will run `group_size` number of client processes that multicast to each other.
 The logs from the program will be shown for each process in the terminal as well as the `logs` directory.
+The log file should make it easier to read what each of the clients print out.

 ###### Assignment 3 (parameters: `multicast_group_address`, `port_number`, `group_size`):
 ```bash